-Beginning with the 2014-2015 school year, all schools and courses shall have a district approved or state assessment that measures student mastery of course content at the necessary level of rigor for the course.
+All schools and courses shall have a district approved or state assessment that measures student mastery of course content at the necessary level of rigor for the course.

-- Examinations will be scheduled in accordance with Board Policy 4.05 and in accordance with the State EOC Assessment Calendar. - Students may be granted an exemption from mid-term and final examinations given individual, extenuating circumstances.
-State required EOCs are not eligible for exemption, except for medically complex exemptions. - For all courses not tied to a state EOC, mid-term and final examinations will count for twenty percent of the total grade in calculating averages. - Under no circumstances may a student be prohibited from taking a nine (9) weeks, semester, or final examination at the regularly scheduled time for failure to pay for lost or damaged textbooks, library books, or other instructional materials.
+- Examinations will be scheduled in accordance with Board Policy 4.05 and in accordance with the State Assessment Calendar. - Students may be granted an exemption from mid-term and final examinations given individual, extenuating circumstances.
+State required assessments are not eligible for exemption, except for medically complex exemptions. - For all courses not tied to a state assessment mid-term and final examinations will count for twenty percent of the total grade in calculating averages. - Under no circumstances may a student be prohibited from taking a nine (9) weeks, semester, or final examination at the regularly scheduled time for failure to pay for lost or damaged textbooks, library books, or other instructional materials.